|

 Option 2: Decide what line to use and disconnect all of the wires from the red screw post

 and splice [§18] them together.
-Now, disconnect all
+Then, disconnect all

 of the wires from the green screw post and splice [§18]